cliveportman/diet-score-app/dqs-app/README.md

 ## Understanding chart colours
 ### Totals
 Daily total were originally green for positive scores and red for negative.
 But it's a lot more nuanced than that.
 I was thinking of making 0-10 also red, to reflect the likely high amount of poor quality servings, 11-20 as neutral because that's normally a decent day, and anything above 20 as green.
 But looking at my history, there are some scores below 10 where I just didn't eat a lot, but otherwise had nutritious food.
 And in the teens, I have days where I've had a lot of nutritious food but also 5-6 servings of poor quality food.

-For now, I've neutralised the colours so they're all the same, no matter the score.
+For now, I've neutralised things a little so anything over 20 is green and the rest is white.
+But I think it might be prudent to make this a changable 'target' setting on the progress page.